The Opportunities of Energy Storage in Northern Ireland

 Five guest speakers attended the seminar; Andy Frew from Northern Ireland Housing Executive (NIHE), Dr Patrick Keatley from University of Ulster, Eddie McGoldrick from PowerOn Technologies, Phil Whitby from Arbarr Electronics and David Surplus from B9 Energy Storage.

-Kicking-off the event was Andy Frew, Technical Innovation Manager at NIHE who highlighted the importance of energy storage.
-Currently, NIHE run both fuel poverty and energy saving schemes and have a large number of thermal storage systems installed.
-Andy noted that NIHE are keen to displace the use of stored fossil fuels with renewable electricity, ultimately to reduce both CO2 emissions and tenant bills.
+Kicking-off the event was Andy Frew, Technical Innovation Manager at NIHE, who highlighted the importance of energy storage.
+Currently, NIHE run both fuel poverty and energy-saving schemes and have a large number of thermal storage systems installed.
+Andy noted that NIHE is keen to displace the use of stored fossil fuels with renewable electricity, ultimately to reduce both CO2 emissions and tenant bills.

 University of Ulster’s Dr Patrick Keatley discussed Distributed Energy Resources in Northern Ireland and explained how decentralisation helps the penetration of renewables.
 Patrick discussed both centralised and decentralised power systems, highlighting the opportunities and benefits that decentralisation could present for Northern Ireland.

-Eddie McGoldrick, Director from PowerOn Technologies, summarised current policy barriers and the opportunity of renewables.
-He marked the milestones in PowerOn’s journey so far, speaking about the Energy Storage platform approach they have adopted and the work they are doing with University of Ulster ‘Spire 2’ and Invest NI.
+Eddie McGoldrick, Director at PowerOn Technologies, summarised current policy barriers and the opportunity of renewables.
+He marked the milestones in PowerOn’s journey so far, speaking about the Energy Storage platform approach they have adopted, and the work they are doing with University of Ulster ‘Spire-2’ and Invest NI.

-Arbarr Electronics were next to present – Marketing Specialist from Arbarr, Phil Whitby, talked about the company’s experience with installing battery storage technology.
-He highlighted the significance of their Power Silo, which, was installed at CREST in Enniskillen.
+Arbarr Electronics was next to present.
+Marketing Specialist from Arbarr, Phil Whitby, talked about the company’s experience with installing battery storage technology.
+He highlighted the significance of their Power Silo, which was installed at CREST in Enniskillen.
 Phil also drew upon the company’s history with LiFePo4, outlining the benefits associated with the technology.